jackyliang/Verify.tf/README.md

 # Verify.tf

-Verify.tf is a Team Fortress 2 UGC roster verification library.
+Verify.tf is a Team Fortress 2 UGC roster verification library written in PHP.
+All you need is your UGC roster URL, the opposing team's roster URL, and your console `status` output, for it to tell you who is rostered and who is not.

 ## Installation